Dynamics and evolution of Turbulent Taylor rolls: Introduction

-When both the cylinders rotate, the dynamic of the rolls becomes more complicated, as the driving of the system can increase or decrease because of co- or counter-rotation, and so do the instabilities.
+When both cylinders rotate, the dynamic of the rolls becomes more complicated.
 By adding a slight counter-rotation to a $\eta=0.714$ TC system, \cite{hui14} found that the turbulent Taylor rolls survive at least up to Re $\sim 10^6$.
 Numerically, \cite{ost14b} observed rolls in the corresponding counter-rotation parameter regimes in DNS simulations for $\eta=0.714$ and $\Gamma=2.07$, from the formation of the axisymmetric rolls at low Reynolds number, up to the turbulent Taylor rolls. \cite{ost14b} also explored the phase space for the rolls in the high Reynolds number regime, showing that they can either fill the entire gap, partially survive close to the inner cylinder or completely disappear from the bulk depending on rotation and curvature of the system.
 Even if a smaller aspect ratio was used, wide agreement was found between the experimental and numerical probes of the counter-rotating regime.

-The linearity of the transition between two stages of the phase diagram in our previous analysis is anyway far from being simple, and the continuity we have assumed between the steady, axisymmetric vortices near the onset of centrifugal instability to the large-$Re$ turbulent Taylor rolls is not totally clear.
+The transition between two stages of the phase diagram in our previous analysis is far from smooth, and the continuity we have assumed between the steady, axisymmetric vortices near the onset of centrifugal instability to the large-$Re$ turbulent Taylor rolls is not totally clear.
 Several questions remain: first, Taylor rolls have been traditionally attributed to the effects of centrifugal instabilities.
 However, for pure inner cylinder rotation, they appear to be strongest for narrow-gap (i.e.~small curvature) instances of Taylor-Couette flow \citep{ost14}.
 For high curvature ($\eta=0.5$), they survive only at mild counter-rotation \citep{van16}.
 If they were caused solely by centrifugal effects, one could expect them to be always the strongest for the largest centrifugal driving, i.e.~pure inner cylinder rotation, and this is not the case.

 In this manuscript we first intend to clarify the reason for this discrepancy by simulating small-gap Taylor-Couette flow at moderate Reynolds numbers and varying the curvature.
 By approaching TC flow with zero curvature, and analyzing its transition to rotating plane Couette flow (RPCF), the flow between two infinite and parallel plates moving at different velocities, we will study how the linear instabilities of TC flow relate to those of processes only driven by shear.
 This idea has already been used in the literature to study solutions of plane Couette flow: by the use of homotopy, \cite{nag90} was able to continuously deform a low Reynolds number Taylor vortex from a TC solution for counter-rotating cylinders into a narrow gap onto a RPCF solution; \cite{fai00} studied the narrow gap limit of TC flow, showing how the linear instability that leads to the formation of Taylor vortices is superseded by the planar shear flow transition as the curvature vanishes.